Environmental Action Team

 First Parish was accredited as a Green Sanctuary congregation by the Unitarian Universalist Association (UUA) in 2009.
 In 2016 we applied successfully for reaccreditation.
 For full up-to-date information about the denomination’s Green Sanctuary program, click here.

 The Seventh Principle of our UU faith affirms our “respect for the interdependent web of existence, of which we are a part.”
-The Environmental Leadership Team (ELT) provides leadership for First Parish in translating this principle into individual and community action.
-ELT is advisory in nature and is available to assist congregants, committees and affiliates of First Parish as we all work to create a more sustainable world.
+The Environmental Action Team (EAT) provides leadership for First Parish in translating this principle into individual and community action.
+EAT is advisory in nature and is available to assist congregants, committees and affiliates of First Parish as we all work to create a more sustainable world.
 We welcome new members, ideas, and inquiries.

 Interest in having First Parish in Concord become a “Green Sanctuary” dates back many years.
 There was an active Green Sanctuary Committee in place as far back as 2007, when members of that committee worked with Concord-Carlisle Adult and Community Education and other local organizations to support a very successful “Global Warming Symposium and Fair” at Concord-Carlisle Regional High School.